flaming-monocle/nixos/README.md

-# nixos
+# My NixOS Config
-A repository of my NixOS config files
+Currently somewhat monolithic, which has kept my desktop running stable.
+In the process of modularizing for porting to my laptop and server.